 It’s important to you and your family’s health to recognize a mold problem before it gets out of control.
 This means recognizing mold colonies by sight and smell and also by their potential symptoms.
 The causes of mold are related to moisture and can often be prevented by conscientious tenants.

 However, sometimes a landlord’s negligence is responsible for black mold in an apartment.
 A landlord that won’t fix a mold problem may be banking on the lack of legal limits concerning mold in most city and state safety codes.
 However, a dangerous amount of mold in an apartment can factor into cases involving tenants’ rights.
 Many legal cases have been won against landlords that have been proven negligent.

 As a tenant, it’s vital to recognize negligence, even in yourself.
-As a landlord, fixing leaks and storm-proofing your rental properties could be an investment in you and your tenants’ health.
-Should you move if you have black mold?
+As a landlord, fixing leaks and storm-proofing your rental properties could be an investment in your and your tenants’ health.
+Should you move out if you have black mold?
 It may not be necessary.
 By working with your landlord, you may be able to fix the problem without further financial or medical damage.